 The Electronic Shutter can be enabled via the XF Camera Menu on the top touch screen by selecting Capture Setup > Shutter > ES only.
 You can also enable it on the IQ Digital Back by selecting XF Menu > Capture Setup > Shutter Mode > ES Only.

-If you are using the the IQ3 100MP Trichromatic, IQ3 100MP or IQ3 100MP Acromatic Digital Back without the XF Camera, you can enable the Electronic Shutter by selecting Menu > Camera > Electronic Shutter > On.
+If you are using the IQ3 100MP Digital Back without the XF Camera, you can enable the Electronic Shutter by selecting Menu > Camera > Electronic Shutter > On.